Philosophy of Counseling

 At the heart of my philosophy are empathy, authenticity, and empowerment.
 Having survived deep personal trauma myself, I understand that healing is both tender and transformative.
 I meet each client where they are, without judgment, and walk beside them as they rediscover safety, confidence, and joy in their lives.
 I believe that with the right tools, compassionate guidance, and a safe therapeutic space, every person can return home to themselves and create a life that feels aligned, free, and fully their own.

-Clinical Skills and Theory Development
+Clinical Skills & Theory Development

 As a developing clinician, I bring both professional experience and a deep personal commitment to the work of healing.
 My background in special education has given me years of experience supporting individuals with complex emotional and behavioral needs, managing large caseloads, and collaborating with multidisciplinary teams.
 That foundation taught me how to listen carefully, build trust, and adapt my approach to meet each person where they are.